aalto-ai/demogen/README.md

     --data-directory /path/to/data \
     --splits a b c d e f g h

 This will spend a while loading the datasets and performing the analysis, then print the one table per gSCAN split to the stdout.

+To reproduce the number of matches up to a given permutation discussed in Section 3.2, you can use the following script

+    python scripts/analyze_pattern_matching_supports.py \
+    --dictionary /path/to/dictionary.pb \
+    --valid-demonstrations-directory /path/to/data/directory

+To reproduce Figure 3 (DemoGen performance vs number of examples), you can run the following script

+    python scripts/analyze_metalearn_performance_curves \
+    --dictionary /path/to/dictionary.pb \
+    --data-directory /path/to/data/directory
+    --transformer-checkpoint /path/to/demogen/checkpoint.ckpt

+To reproduce Table 6 (DemoGen performance vs omitting certain examples), you can run the following script

+    python scripts/analyze_metalearn_demos_effect \
+    --dictionary /path/to/dictionary.pb \
+    --data-directory /path/to/data/directory
+    --transformer-checkpoint /path/to/demogen/checkpoint.ckpt

+# Plotting the nearest neighbours

+To plot the nearest neighbours, use the following:

+    python scripts/plot_nearest_neighbour_similarities.py \
+    --gscan-dataset /path/to/gscan/dataset.txt \
+    --output-directory output/directory

+The result will be plotted in `output/directory/decay_nn.pdf`

 # Analyzing the correctness of generated demonstrations